 In terms of delivery systems, traditionally it was always oral.
 There are pills that combine estrogen and progestin, or there are two separate pills that can be taken together.
-Over the last couple of decades some transdermal systems of delivering estrogen have been developed, which include patches, gels and sprays.
+Over the last couple of decades, some transdermal systems of delivering estrogen have been developed, which include patches, gels, and sprays.
 In my practice, the patch is the most popular, and patches are usually changed once or twice a week.
-The majority of my patients use a patch and then take an oral progestin at night, because it helps them with sleep.
+The majority of my patients use a patch and then take an oral progestin at night because it helps them with sleep.

 There is also a new method called pellet therapy, where little pellets are placed under the skin with a syringe.
-I don’t offer pellet therapy in my office as it is not FDA approved, and there are a variety of FDA approved hormone options available in a variety of doses which can be tailored to suit a woman’s needs.
+I don’t offer pellet therapy in my office as it is not FDA approved, and there are a variety of FDA-approved hormone options available in a variety of doses which can be tailored to suit a woman’s needs.

-Who is eligible for MHT?
+Who is eligible for menopausal hormonal therapy?

 Women who experience severe symptoms of menopause, women who may be prone to osteoarthritis, and women for whom it is definitely safe to be on hormone therapy.

 Not everyone’s a candidate for hormone replacement.
 Someone who has undiagnosed uterine bleeding, estrogen-dependent cancer, or a history of clotting disorders will likely not be eligible.
 That said, it’s really case by case — there are some women with early endometrial cancer who can go on estrogen once they’ve been treated.
 I can’t stress enough how it has to be individualized.